Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

     - Nonverbal instructions
     - No complex motor responses
     - Short attention spans
-- Preferential looking: pairing visual stimuli and recording the time that infants choose to look.
+- *Preferential looking*: pairing visual stimuli and recording the time that infants choose to look.
-- Habituation: showing the same stimulus repeatedly until the infant shows disinterest.
+- *Habituation*: showing the same stimulus repeatedly until the infant shows disinterest.
 - We can use habituation to infer whether an infant finds a new stimulus as similar or different compared to the habituated stimulus.
-- Marker task: specific behavioral tasks based on brain regions that are measured at different ages and in different contexts.
+- *Marker task*: specific behavioral tasks based on brain regions that are measured at different ages and in different contexts.
 - However, the marker task doesn’t take into account that different brain regions may be used for the same task at different ages.
 - Introduction to EEG, MRI, fMRI, NIRS.
 - The vast majority of what we currently know about both pre- and postnatal brain development comes from research on other species.
-- Williams syndrome (WS): a developmental disorder that is characterized by mild to moderate intellectual disability or learning problems, unique personality characteristics, distinctive facial features, and heart and cardiovascular problems.
+- *Williams syndrome (WS)*: a developmental disorder that is characterized by mild to moderate intellectual disability or learning problems, unique personality characteristics, distinctive facial features, and heart and cardiovascular problems.
 - Four levels of developmental disorders of genetic origin
     - Gross brain anatomy
     - Deficit areas